Linking Souls to Humans: Blockchain Accounts with Credible Anonymity for Web 3.0 Decentralized Identity: Preliminaries

-There are several types of zero-knowledge proof algorithms \cite{sun2021survey}.
-Among them, zero-knowledge succinct non-interactive argument of knowledge (zkSNARK) is considered to be the most practical.
-We present a simplified model of zkSNARK here.
-We refer the readers to \cite{sasson2014zerocash} for the formal and complete model of zkSNARK.
+Zero-knowledge proofs are a cryptographic technique that proves a statement’s validity without revealing any private information about the statement.
+There are several types of zero-knowledge proof algorithms.
+Among them, zero-knowledge succinct non-interactive argument of knowledge (zkSNARK) is considered to be the most practical, due to their succinct and non-interactive natures \cite{zksnark}.
+First, the generated proof has a size of just several bytes, and the proof can be verified in a short running time.
+Second, the prover and verifier do not need to communicate synchronously with each other during both proof generation and verification.

 A zkSNARK algorithm is usually represented by an arithmetic circuit that consists of the basic arithmetic operations of addition, subtraction, multiplication, and division.
 An $\mathbb{F}$-arithmetic circuit is a circuit in which all inputs and all outputs are elements in a field $\mathbb{F}$.
 Consider an $\mathbb{F}$-arithmetic circuit $C$ that has an input $x \in \mathbb{F}^n$, an auxiliary input $w \in \mathbb{F}^h$ called a witness, and an output $C\left( {x,W} \right) \in \mathbb{F}^l$, where $n,h,l$ are the dimensions of the input, auxiliary input, and output, respectively.
-The arithmetic circuit satisfiability problem of the $\mathbb{F}$-arithmetic circuit $C$ is captured by the relation: ${{\cal R}_C} = \left\{ {\left( {x,W} \right) \in {\mathbb{F}^n} \times {\mathbb{F}^h}:C\left( {x,W} \right) = {0^l}} \right\}$, and its expression is ${{\cal L}_C} = \left\{ {x \in {\mathbb{F}^n}:\exists W \in {\mathbb{F}^h},{\text{ s}}{\text{.t}}{\text{. }}C\left( {x,W} \right) = {0^l}} \right\}$.
+The arithmetic circuit satisfiability problem of the $\mathbb{F}$-arithmetic circuit $C$ is captured by the relation: ${{\mathcal R}_C} = \left\{ {\left( {x,W} \right) \in {\mathbb{F}^n} \times {\mathbb{F}^h}:C\left( {x,W} \right) = {0^l}} \right\}$, and its expression is ${{\mathcal L}_C} = \left\{ {x \in {\mathbb{F}^n}:\exists W \in {\mathbb{F}^h},{\text{ s}}{\text{.t}}{\text{. }}C\left( {x,W} \right) = {0^l}} \right\}$.
 A zkSNARK algorithm consists of three algorithmic components \cite{sasson2014zerocash}:

 \begin{itemize} \item[$\blacksquare$] $\left( {PK,VK} \right) \leftarrow KEYGEN\left( {{1^\lambda },C} \right)$ is the key generation algorithm that generates the proving key $PK$ and the verification key $VK$ by using a predefined security parameter $\lambda$ and an $\mathbb{F}$-arithmetic circuit $C$.